PixelRPG/gamecontroller.js/readme.md

 The `examples` folder contains different examples to showcase how to use the library.
 To try out the examples locally run `npm run serve` in the root of this repository or try them now directly here:

-- [Connectivity](https://htmlpreview.github.io/?https://github.com/alvaromontoro/gamecontroller.js/blob/master/examples/example-0-connectivity.html): shows how to detect if a gamepad was connected/disconnected.
+- [Connectivity](https://htmlpreview.github.io/?https://github.com/PixelRPG/gamecontroller.js/blob/master/examples/example-0-connectivity.html): shows how to detect if a gamepad was connected/disconnected.
-- [Buttons and Joysticks](https://htmlpreview.github.io/?https://github.com/alvaromontoro/gamecontroller.js/blob/master/examples/example-3-buttons-and-joysticks.html): see how the buttons from your gamepad map to the default gamepad.
+- [Buttons and Joysticks](https://htmlpreview.github.io/?https://github.com/PixelRPG/gamecontroller.js/blob/master/examples/example-3-buttons-and-joysticks.html): see how the buttons from your gamepad map to the default gamepad.
-- [SNES Controller](https://htmlpreview.github.io/?https://github.com/alvaromontoro/gamecontroller.js/blob/master/examples/example-4-snes-controller.html): replica of a SNES controller (based on a previous CodePen demo).
+- [SNES Controller](https://htmlpreview.github.io/?https://github.com/PixelRPG/gamecontroller.js/blob/master/examples/example-4-snes-controller.html): replica of a SNES controller (based on a previous CodePen demo).
-- [Alvanoid](https://htmlpreview.github.io/?https://github.com/alvaromontoro/gamecontroller.js/blob/master/examples/example-5-alvanoid.html): small Arkanoid-based game (based on a previous CodePen demo).
+- [Alvanoid](https://htmlpreview.github.io/?https://github.com/PixelRPG/gamecontroller.js/blob/master/examples/example-5-alvanoid.html): small Arkanoid-based game (based on a previous CodePen demo).
-- [Pong](https://htmlpreview.github.io/?https://github.com/alvaromontoro/gamecontroller.js/blob/master/examples/example-6-multiplayer.html): multiplayer demo with the classic game Pong for 2 players on 2 gamepads.
+- [Pong](https://htmlpreview.github.io/?https://github.com/PixelRPG/gamecontroller.js/blob/master/examples/example-6-multiplayer.html): multiplayer demo with the classic game Pong for 2 players on 2 gamepads.

+## Credits

+This is an enhanced fork of the original [gamecontroller.js](https://github.com/alvaromontoro/gamecontroller.js) by Alvaro Montoro.

+### Changes in this fork:
+- Full TypeScript rewrite with type definitions
+- Added `GAMEPAD_BUTTONS` and `GAMEPAD_AXES` constants
+- Added `controllerId` property for automatic controller detection
+- Improved event handling
+- Enhanced browser compatibility
+- Better Node.js/SSR support